tom-beard/covid/covid-post-peak-analysis.md

   count(report_date, dhb, case_status)
 ```

-## Wellington figures up to 24 Jun 2022
+## Wellington figures up to 1 Jul 2022

 Including Hutt and Wairarapa as well as CCDHB.